-Aberdeen boss Derek McInnes plays down Rangers vacancy link
+Aberdeen: Derek McInnes plays down Rangers vacancy link

 Former Rangers player McInnes has been in charge of the Dons since 2013 and as well as leading them to second spot in the Premiership in the past three seasons, he also guided Aberdeen to League Cup glory in 2013-14.

-He rejected the chance to take over at Sunderland in the summer and extended his Pittodrie contract.
+He rejected the chance to take over at Sunderland in the summer and extended his Pittodrie contract following his decision to remain with the Dons.

 "I've been supposedly linked with clubs a couple of times, and in particular as well with Rangers.
 My job is here at Aberdeen and I'm happy here and nothing changes."